 Optimal processor core

 Keyshot is a CPU-based rendering program.
 In order to process optimal results for more complex models or light scenarios in real time, we recommend using a workstation with an Intel Xeon Six- or Octa-Core processor and the highest possible clock frequency, starting at 3GHz.
 The number of cores has priority over the clock frequency.
 Each physical core increases the performance by 100 percent.
 Enable hyperthreading in BiOS.
 Each virtual core (hyper threading) increases performance by about 30 percent.

-We recommend the use of 16-32 GB memory to import all polygons into your CAD files without any loss of speed.
+We recommend the use of 32 GB memory to import all polygons into your CAD files without any loss of speed.
+With sufficient memory, your workstation will be able to run more programs simultaneously or open multiple and larger files simultaneously.
+The faster the RAM, the faster your project data will be read and written.
+Programs can be started much faster.
 Make sure to use the same memory channels when equipping your RAM modules.

 The use of SSD hard disks has proven itself in order to ensure fast data access.
 Samsung SSDs currently offer the best price-performance ratio from 250-500 GB and 5 years warranty.